k5cents/models-markets/README.md

 each candidate's share of the vote.
 The model is then uses the statistical program Stata to run a [Monte Carlo simulation](https://en.wikipedia.org/wiki/Monte_Carlo_method "Monte carlo sim wiki").
-By predicting the lower limit, upper limit, central tendency, and distribution of shares of the vote for two candidates, you can simulate a given election 20,000 times and simply use the percentage of victories as the probability of actual victory.
+By estimating the probability distribution in two candidate's shares of the vote, such simulation can be run tens of thousands of times.
+From these simulations, the percentage of one candidate winning is equal to their probability of winning on election day.

-In the training data (most House races since 1998), the classic model correctly predicted *96.7%* of races at the time of election.
+In the training data (most House races since 1998), the classic model correctly predicted **96.7%** of races at the time of election.
-FiveThirtyEight points out that the *vast* majority of races are blowouts, inflating this accuracy percentage.
+FiveThirtyEight points out that the *vast* majority of races are blowouts and very easy to predict.

 ### Prediction Markets